Camp Policies.

 As a camper I understand that if I am having trouble following this code of conduct, the following could happen:

-- I may have a meeting with my counsellors, or one of the members of the Hanhaga (Leadership Team) or the Shlicha and/or Camp Director.
+- I may have a meeting with my counsellors, or one of the members of the Hanhaga (Leadership Team), Community Care team, Educational Director, or the Camp Director.

 - A staff member might call my parents to discuss my behaviour.

-- I may be given, or be asked to carry out, a suitable consequence to be decided by Hashomer Hatzair - Camp Shomria staff.
-(Examples of consequences include but are not limited to: writing an apology letter, missing activities, losing privileges, having your own bunk (cabin) or bunk mates moved, being sent home from camp early at your parent/guardian(s) expense and responsibility, not being allowed to attend or return to camp, not being allowed to attend Ken programming, etc.)
+- I may be given, or be asked to carry out, a suitable consequence to be decided by camp staff.
+(Examples of consequences include but are not limited to: writing an apology letter, missing activities, losing privileges, having your own bunk (cabin) or bunk mates moved, being sent home from camp early at your parent/guardian(s) expense and responsibility, not being allowed to attend or return to camp etc.)

 AS A PARENT/GUARDIAN, I UNDERSTAND:

 - There is often no ‘hard evidence’ in matters relating to relational responsibility, bullying or similar areas of conduct.
-Nonetheless, I trust and accept Hashomer Hatzair - Camp Shomria leadership to make determinations on these matters and accept the judgment of the camp/Ken and any related consequences included, but not limited to, dismissal from camp/Ken.
+Nonetheless, I trust and accept the camp to make determinations on these matters and accept the judgement of the camp and any related consequences included, but not limited to, dismissal from camp.

-- There are no entitlements to refunds of any kind if a camper is sent home/excluded from Ken programs for behavioral reasons (all the above).
+- There are no entitlements to refunds of any kind if a camper is sent home for behavioural reasons (all the above).

 Food and Allergies.